MENTOR EXTERNSHIP PROGRAM

-The award-winning Mentor Externship Program is one of the most distinctive and innovative components of St. Thomas law school, and has been ranked the No. 1 externship program in the nation since 2013 by PreLaw Magazine.
-St. Thomas is one of just two law schools in the country that offer more externships than full-time enrollment; we currently have 527 lawyers and judges paired as active mentors with our students.
+The award-winning Mentor Externship Program is one of the most distinctive and innovative components of St. Thomas law school.
+It is part of the reason our school has been ranked among the top 3 schools in the nation for practical training since 2014.
+St. Thomas is one of just two law schools in the country that offer more externships than full-time enrollment; we currently have more than 500 lawyers and judges paired as active mentors with our students.

 - Foster the highest levels of professionalism for students and mentors

 - Help students develop the relationship skills necessary for professional success in any employment context

 - Equip students to deepen and broaden their own professional competencies by emphasizing the importance of self-directed learning as students and as lawyers